ncoevoet/ChanTracker/README.md

 ## Bugs and Features ##

-Requests can be made via https://github.com/ncoevoet/ChanTracker or in #chantracker on chat.freenode.net.
+Requests can be made via https://github.com/ncoevoet/ChanTracker or in #chantracker on chat.libera.chat.